-All monitoring wells and borings that access groundwater must be plugged according to 567-Chapter 39.
+All monitoring wells and borings that access groundwater must be plugged according to IAC 567-Chapter 39.
 DNR Form 542-1226, Abandoned Water Well Plugging Record, must be completed and submitted to the department.
 The Abandoned Water Well Plugging Record form 542-1226 is available on the DNR's UST website.

-APPENDIX C: EXEMPT PRE 1974 TANKS
+APPENDIX C: EXEMPT PRE-1974 TANKS

-Affidavit for owners and operators or other interested parties requesting acknowledgment by the DNR that underground storage tanks are exempt from closure provisions in accordance with Iowa Administrative Code 567-135.15(7) can be found on the DNR Form 542-0986.
+The form "Affidavit: Exempt Pre 1974 Underground Storage Tanks" (DNR From 542-0986) for owners and operators or other interested parties requesting acknowledgment by the DNR that underground storage tanks are exempt from closure provisions in accordance with lowa Administrative Code 567-135.15(7).